fclaux/fclaux/README.md

 # 👋 Welcome to My GitHub Profile!

 Hey there!
-I'm Florian Claux, a passionate developer who loves coding and learning new technologies.
-Explore my repositories and feel free to collaborate!
+I'm Florian Claux, a passionate developer learning and growing in the world of technology.
+I enjoy exploring new frameworks and working on creative projects.
+Take a look at my repositories and feel free to share your thoughts! 😊

 ## 🔧 Technologies & Tools